tgnemecek/core-website/src/collections/pages/leading.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
   text: >-
     **Why face business challenges alone?
-Get an expert Partner** who will work alongside you to solve resistant problems, leverage new opportunities, rejuvenate employee engagement, and bypass derailers that would otherwise sabotage your success.
+Get expert Partners** from our international team who will work with you to solve resistant problems, leverage new opportunities, rejuvenate employee engagement, and bypass derailers that would otherwise sabotage your success.

-    [Contact us](mailto:sseivert@thecoreporation.com) to learn how our data-driven, agile, holistic business approach will create a great ROI by building a solid, systemic strategy and removing obstacles to its implementation.
-We provide pragmatic diagnostics and proven processes that will connect the dots of your business' values, vision, and mission, and then integrate all your efforts to produce a higher level of effectiveness and optimal results for your business, teams, and yourself.
+    [Contact us](mailto:sseivert@thecoreporation.com) to learn how our data-driven, agile, holistic business approach will generate a great ROI by building a solid, systemic strategy and removing obstacles to its implementation.
+We provide pragmatic diagnostics and proven processes that will connect the dots of your company's values, vision, and mission, and then integrate all your efforts to produce a higher level of effectiveness and optimize results for your business, teams, and yourself.

     **FOR FREE:**